jphaugla/redisEnterpriseVault/README.md

 &nbsp;

 There are a large number of directories to keep track of files.
 A provided script will set up the following environment variables to make the task less arduous.
 Another tip would be to have a window opened to each of the directories instead of relying on one terminal session.
 Additionally, label each terminal session for the directory path in use.

 ### Prepare repository working directories
 To get all of these moving parts working, multiple repositories are needed.
 Then, a large number of directory changes are needed as different pieces are deployed.
 To facilitate this, first set up the environment with a provided scripts and then pull all the necessary repositories.
 Decide on one home git directory that will hold all the subdirectories needed.
 The default in the environment scirpt is ```$HOME/gits```
 * Move to chosen git directory home and pull down the repositories
 ```bash
 git clone https://github.com/jphaugla/redisEnterpriseVault.git
 git clone https://github.com/RedisLabs/redis-enterprise-k8s-docs.git
 git clone https://github.com/redis-field-engineering/redis-connect-dist.git
 ```
-* edit the environment files for subsequent steps
+* edit and then source the environment files for subsequent steps
 ```bash
 cd redisEnterpriseVault
 source setEnvironmant.sh